Virtuoso-fatahi/Book-Store-App/tests/test_cases.md

 - Next button disabled
 - Form data not cleared

-**Actual Result**
+**Actual Result
-- Error message: "please fill out this field" when input is empty
+-** Error message: "please fill out this field" when input is empty
 - next button not disabled when email is empty
 - form only show error message when the "@" sign is missing